-Utilities will be provided via flexible cables and piping from off the telescope.
+Utilities from off the telescope will be provided with flexible cables and piping.
 Cable routing and the location of utility disconnects is shown in Appendix B of WODC 03-03.
-Cables and utilities will be provided with strain reliefs where they connect to the center section of the OSS and drape to the Primary Mirror Assembly.
+Cables and hoses will be provided with strain reliefs where they connect to the center section of the OSS and drape to the Primary Mirror Assembly.